eiffel-community/eiffel-intelligence/wiki/query-aggregated-objects.md

     }

-## Example of freestyle query that returns all aggregated objects
+## Example of Freestyle Query that Returns All Aggregated Objects
 By using a query that contains only empty "criteria" it is possible to return all aggregated objects from the database.
 The aggregated objects will be returned from specific collection (which name is defined by property